Elephant (album)

 Elephant is the fourth studio album by American rock duo the White Stripes.
 It was released on April 1, 2003 in the United States by V2 Records and in the United Kingdom by XL Recordings.
-Produced by vocalist and guitarist Jack White, it continues the "back-to-basics" approach from the band's previous album White Blood Cells (2001), foregoing computers and utilizing gear no more recent than 1963.
-It was mostly recorded across two weeks at Toe Rag Studios in April and May 2002, (Note: Although most of Elephant was recorded in April and May 2002, three of the album's tracks were recorded in November 2001.) and features lyrics about the "death of the sweetheart" in American popular culture.
+It was produced by vocalist and guitarist Jack White, and was mostly recorded across two weeks at Toe Rag Studios in April and May 2002.
+(Note: Although most of Elephant was recorded in April and May 2002, at least three of the album's tracks were recorded in November 2001.)
+Continuing the "back-to-basics" approach from the band's previous album, White Blood Cells (2001), it features lyrics about the "death of the sweetheart" in American popular culture.

 Elephant reached the top ten of multiple territories, peaking at number six on the US Billboard 200 and topping the UK Albums Chart, and achieved multiple platinum status in several countries.
-The album produced the hit singles "Seven Nation Army", "I Just Don't Know What to Do with Myself" and "The Hardest Button to Button", the first of which boosted its sales.
-Considered to be the band's magnum opus, Elephant received widespread critical acclaim and several accolades, including a nomination for Album of the Year and winning Best Alternative Music Album at the 2004 Grammy Awards.
+It sold over four million units worldwide, making it the band's best-selling album.
+The album produced the hit singles "Seven Nation Army", "The Hardest Button to Button" and "I Just Don't Know What to Do with Myself", the first of which boosted its sales.
+The album received widespread critical acclaim and several accolades, including a nomination for Album of the Year and winning Best Alternative Music Album at the 2004 Grammy Awards.

-Elephant is widely recognized as an influential and seminal work of the 2000s garage rock revival, solidifying Jack and Meg White's leading positions in the movement, and has been named by several publications as one of the greatest albums of all time.
-The album has sold over four million units worldwide, making it the band's best-selling album.
+Elephant is widely recognized as a key work of the 2000s indie and garage rock revivals, solidifying Jack and Meg White's leading positions in the movements.
+It has been named by several publications as the White Stripes's magnum opus and features on several publications' listings of the best albums of all time.